crate/tsperf/DATA_GENERATOR.md

 Default: empty string

-used with InfluxDB, TimescaleDB, MongoDB, AWS Timestream.
+used with InfluxDB, TimescaleDB, MongoDB, AWS Timestream, Postgresql, MSSQL.

 **InfluxDB:**
 This is an optional parameter for InfluxDB.
 In case it is set the Bucket where the values are inserted will use the value of `DB_NAME` as name.
 If `DB_NAME` is empty string than the name of the model (see [Data Generator models](#data-generator-models) for more information) will be used as Bucket name.

-**TimescaleDB:**
+**TimescaleDB, Postgresql, MSSQL:**
 The value of `DB_NAME` is used when connecting to TimescaleDB.
 This database must already exist in your TimescaleDB instance and must have already been initialized with `CREATE EXTENSION IF NOT EXISTS timescaledb CASCADE;`.

 **MongoDB:**